Ambtion319/vedio-player-app/README.md

 - Rewind 10 seconds and forward 10 seconds
 - Auto-rotate portrait videos to landscape mode
 - Playlist to play multiple videos sequentially
+- Auto-repeat playlist from the beginning

 ## Getting Started
-This project provides a setup for a video player with silence detection, speed control, volume control, fullscreen mode, rewind/forward control, auto-rotation for portrait videos, and playlist functionality.
+This project provides a setup for a video player with all the listed features.